International Citizens Insurance Logo

 Banned and Restricted Substances in Japan

-It’s important to note that Japan does not allow certain medications in the country, even if they are legal in your home country and you have a prescription.
+It’s important to note that Japan does not allow certain medications, even if they are legal in your home country and you have a prescription.
 Banned substances include:

 As always, it’s a good idea to bring a copy of your prescription for any medications you’re carrying, just in case.
 Even if you’ve already confirmed your medications are legal in Japan, having your prescription with you will help avoid any issues at customs.